simha10/Survey_App/PROJECT_STATUS.md

 ---

-**The project is ready for end-to-end testing of user management and the mobile survey flow.
-Web portal advanced features and analytics are the next major milestones.**
+**The project has made significant progress with the complete survey flow implementation including intermediate screens and real API integration.
+The next major milestone is completing the floor detail input screens to finalize the end-to-end survey submission process.**